Tygrak/MocapViz/docs/DOCUMENTATION.md

 ### motionCategoriesHuman

 Contains descriptions of motion categories from the HDM05 database, changed to be more human understandable.
 For example `motionCategoriesHuman["22"]` returns `"Turn Right"`.

+## 2d Context Canvas Rendering

+If the speed of the library is a major bottleneck, there is an older option that doesn't use Three.js rendering when creating visualizations, that can be a bit faster than the main version of the library.
+If you download the source code the library is contained in `src/mocapCanvas2d.js`.
+You can build it by uncommenting some highlighted code in the `rollup.config.js` file.
+Using this version of the library is not recommended and results in worse quality visualizations.
+Most of the functions described in the documentation also work using the 2d Canvas version, but some functionality is missing: notably the `VisualizationFactory` helper.
+Instead you'd have to use `createVisualizationElement` function which is normally not recommended.